hatakkey/MAG-cups/docs/open5gs_verification.md

 terface[uesimtun0, 43.0.32.1] is up.
 ```
 ### 2.4. **Checking the AMF logs**
-AMF log showing that the session is created
+AMF log showing that the session is created.
 ```bash
 [root@compute-1 logs]# more amf.log
 Open5GS daemon v2.7.1